RISE with SAP · Case Study

 Build a Credible Exit Plan

-Even if you intend to stay on RISE, having a costed alternative (independent cloud hosting, on-premise return, or hybrid model) gives you genuine leverage.
+Even if you intend to stay on RISE, having a costed alternative gives you genuine leverage.
 SAP responds differently when they believe a customer can walk away.
-The plan doesn’t need to be your preferred option — it needs to be believable.
-In this case, specific vendor quotes and technical architecture documents made the contingency real enough to change SAP’s negotiation posture.
-See our guide on SAP Private Cloud vs DIY on Hyperscaler.
+The plan does not need to be your preferred option.
+It needs to be believable.

 5